yingjin/DspaceRestapiHarvester/README.md

 =========================

 The __Dspace REST API Harvester plugin__ imports records from Dspace REST API data providers.
-Currently, it supports the Dspace 3.x with wijiti REST API.
+Currently, it supports the Dspace 4.x REST API.
 It uses guzzle, a PHP HTTP client and framework, as RESTful web service clients [http://guzzlephp.org/].

 Using this plugin, you can upload your customized metadata - they can be the extensions of Dublin Core and your self-defined schema.
 Using the elements.ini to config and map the metadata to Omeka data model.

-Also, currently, the plugin only imports the metadata, but allows you to link the bitstreams from Dspace to Omeka items (this feature is only tested on Dspace XMLUI).
+Also, currently, the plugin only imports the metadata and thumbnail images if available, but allows you to link the bitstreams from Dspace to Omeka items (this feature is only tested on Dspace XMLUI).
 The plugin can be used for one-time data transfers, or to keep up-to-date with changes to an online repository.

 The future plan includes more flexible metadata config (add/remove from UI) and bitstream copy/link options.
-Also, we are planning to add support for integrated REST API in Dspace 4.x.
+Also, the branch DspaceRestapiHaverster-wijiti supports Dspace 3.x with wijiti REST API.

 Configuration
 -------------